Mental Health Counseling Visa Sponsorship Jobs in Pennsylvania

 Which visa types are most common for mental health counseling roles in Pennsylvania?

-The H-1B is the most commonly used visa for licensed mental health counselors, as the role typically qualifies as a specialty occupation requiring at least a master's degree in counseling or a related field.
+The H-1B visa is the most commonly used visa for licensed mental health counselors, as the role typically qualifies as a specialty occupation requiring at least a master's degree in counseling or a related field.
 Some nonprofit and government-affiliated employers qualify as cap-exempt, which allows filing outside the annual H-1B lottery.
 The J-1 visa is also used for clinical training placements at academic medical centers.

 Which cities in Pennsylvania have the most mental health counseling sponsorship jobs?